-2022 updates: We double checked and we're not in the wrong!
+2023 updates: We double-checked and we're not wrong!

 Let's start with the basics: what is FTPS?

 FTPS evolved from the widely used File Transfer Protocol (FTP).
-It provides additional support for the cryptographic protocols Transport Layer Security (TLS) and Secure Sockets Layer (SSL) while maintaining all of the functionality offered by FTP.
+It provides additional support for the cryptographic protocols Transport Layer Security (TLS) and Secure Sockets Layer (SSL), while maintaining all of the functionality offered by FTP.

-There are two separate security methods that may be used to set up FTPS connections: “implicit” and “explicit”.
+Furthermore, there are two separate security methods that may be used to set up FTPS connections: “implicit” and “explicit”.

 With the Implicit Method, the entire session is encrypted using TLS encryption.
 This indicates that if the client doesn’t make the security request instantly, the server is expected to drop the connection.

 - If compliance is imperative for your organization, FTPS meets various compliance requirements, such as: PCI DSS, HIPAA, HITECH, SOX, and data privacy laws.

 - FTPS adds a critical security layer to the legacy FTP.